 Figure 6.32.2-1: CN instructed UE DNS cache flush

 1. The UE connected to the application server located in an edge computing network accessed via ULCL1.
 So the original data path from UE to application server is via ULCL1.
-When the UE moves, and SMF decides to remove ULCL1 which corresponding to DNAI1, and inserts ULCL2 corresponding to DNAI2.
+When the UE moves, and SMF sees that the path using ULCL1 is no optimised, it decides that a new PSA (PSA2) is needed.
+It may already at this stage insert a new ULCL (ULCL2) and may keep or remove old ULCL1.

 2. The SMF sends DNS re-resolution indication to UE via PDU Session Modification Command.
-The indication may be associated with an area information, which is indicated by the IP segment, subnet info, a list of FQDNs or DNS suffixes.
-The application server which is located in the indicated area need be rediscovered.
+The indication may contain be associated with an area information, which is indicated by the IP segment, subnet info, a list of FQDNs or DNS suffixes.
+So that the UE knows which application the indication is about.

 If the area information is not included, it means all the DNS cache information is cleaned.